imalikov/pine_script_docs/source/concepts/Other_timeframes_and_data.rst

 - ``request.*()`` functions cannot be used in local blocks of either conditional structures or loops, nor in library functions.
   They can be used in user-defined functions.

-Think of ``request.*()`` function calls as requiring to be executable on bar zero and not varying during the script's execution on all bars.
+Think of ``request.*()`` function calls as requiring all arguments needed for the function to execute on bar zero and not varying during the script's execution on all bars.
-You can make multiple calls in one script and choose which result you will use based on "series" criteria that may vary bar to bar, but all the necessary calls whose results you will be selecting from will need to have been previously made by the script, available for picking among them.
+You can make multiple calls in one script and choose which result you will use based on "series" criteria that may vary bar to bar, but all the necessary calls whose results you will be selecting from will need to have been previously made by the script, available for choosing among them.

 Because of the fact that one cannot turn ``request.*()`` function calls on or off during the script's execution, the only way to improve the performance of scripts using such functions is to minimize the number of different calls defined in the script.
 While a maximum of 40 calls can be made in any given script, programmers should strive to minimize the quantity of calls, as they have a sizable impact on script performance.

+A maximum of 40 calls to ``request.*()`` functions is allowed per script.
+See the page on :ref:`limitations <PageLimitations_RequestCalls>` for more information.